Skip to main content

 Payload

-• a Content-Disposition header set to form-data
+• the Content-Disposition header set to form-data

-• a name attribute with the value upload
+• the name attribute set to upload

-Only one file is allowed in each request.
+Only one file is allowed per request.

 Example: